BIMSBbioinfo/bimsbbioinfo.github.io/training.markdown

 ### On demand consulation
 Go to [contact](contact.html) to request bioinformatics related help-desk services.
-These services can be scheduled depending on the demand availability of Dr. Altuna Akalin.
+These services can be scheduled depending on the demand and availability of Dr. Altuna Akalin.